Plan a Trip With Cousins for the Ultimate Adventure

 #6.
 You can put your family’s mind at ease.

 If you’re anything like me, your family doesn’t fully understand your love of traveling to the far reaches of the Earth.
 My parents worry about me and my safety.
-But, when I can tell them that I’m traveling with a cousin, it puts their mind at ease.
+But, when I can tell them that I’m going on a trip with cousins, it puts their mind at ease.